oekrice/3d_cartesian_mf/README.md

 Before actually running the Fortran code, there is some setup to be done.
 The python wrapper 'run.py' is used to define various variables (resolutions, boundaries, number of plots etc.), which are then saved to a 'parameters' file and read in to Fortran in real time.
 The initial condition (PFSS) is also called in this file.
 I recommend running this on a login node before running the bash script to get Fortran actually going.
 As is, the code is set up on a 64^3 grid which should cause the jet to spin up.
 Eruptions don't seem to want to happen in this model (yet).

 ```
-python run.py 0
+python run.py 0 1
 ```

-where the 0 is the `run number', used to differentiate between multiple runs at the same time
+where the 0 is the `run number', used to differentiate between multiple runs at the same time, and 1 is the number of cores to run on.
+Generally reasonable even numbers of cores appear to work well enough.

 LARE is then run by calling mpiexec or equivalent.
 Some examples: